-Incoming CEO Linda Yaccarino announced that NBCUniversal executive vice president Joe Benarroch is joining Twitter (via Wall Street Journal).
+And joining her is NBCUniversal executive vice president Joe Benarroch (via Wall Street Journal).
 From the Journal:

 “Tomorrow, I start a different professional adventure at Twitter, taking on a role focusing on business operations,” Benarroch wrote in the memo.
 He noted that he has worked with Yaccarino to champion and grow the company’s business priorities and help build partnerships, among other things.
 “I am looking forward to bringing my experience to Twitter, and to working with the entire team to build Twitter 2.0 together.”

 Yaccarino’s hiring has helped rid the company of its “high risk” label, and bringing in NBCUniversal’s top ad sales person is another attempt to connect with advertisers.

 The Verge’s Alex Heath has confirmed both will start tomorrow.

 Twitter head of trust and safety Ella Irwin has resigned

 Twitter head of trust and safety Ella Irwin has resigned, she confirmed to Reuters, marking the departure of one of Elon Musk’s most important executives at Twitter.
 Irwin took over from Yoel Roth in November after Roth’s resignation earlier that month.
 Fortune’s Kylie Robison reported earlier on Thursday that Irwin’s Slack account appeared to be deactivated.Read Article >